Skip to content

 Links

-Below are a few links to resources from across the internet on topics of relevance to audio electronic and Synth DIY as well as inspiring websites from artists and researchers:
+Below are links to various online resources related to audio electronics and Synth DIY, as well as inspiring websites from artists and researchers:

 Nicolas Collins - Sound artist, composer and performer of electronic music.